 Discuss Finances Openly in the Home

-One of the best ways to introduce the topic of money to teenagers is to do so casually and as nonchalantly as possible, such as discussing financial freedom and financial health regularly.
-The more children are comfortable with talking about money, the less likely they are to be fearful of their own finances and how to go about managing them, especially once they are required to and they are on their own.
+One of the best ways to introduce the topic of money to teenagers is to do so casually and as nonchalantly as possible, such as by regularly discussing financial freedom and financial health.
+The more children are comfortable talking about money, the less likely they are to be fearful of their own finances and how to go about managing them, especially once they are required to and are on their own.
 A few ways to make the discussion of finances and money a bit less taboo in your home might include:

 - Talking about your financial decisions (short-term and long-term investments regularly)